prasadb488/sqlmate/README.md

 ### `POST /connect`

-Connects to a PostgreSQL instance and injects schema into the LLM prompt.
+Establishes a connection to PostgreSQL and loads the database schema.

 ```json
 {